-Our third stop in Greece was in Mykonos, a Greek island famous for its white buildings with blue roofs and doors, beaches, and night life.
-Here’s a shot of the buildings:
+Our third stop in Greece was in Mykonos, a Greek island famous for its white buildings with accented roofs and doors, beaches, and night life.

 We arrived early (7:00 am) and had to meet for our excursion at 7:15.
 We struggled to get up as Toren woke up repeatedly through the night and only made it in time because Rosemary knocked on our door.
 We had different excursions this day as well.
 Brent, Suzy, and Ethan opted for the beaches of Mykonos while the rest of us headed to the island of Delos, one of the most important mythological and archaeological sites in Greece.
 Delos is about 20-30 minutes away from Mykonos by boat.
 Delos was a holy site long before Greek mythology turned it into the birthplace of both Apollo and Artemis.
 At its apex, almost the entire island was covered with one massive, booming city.
 According to our guide, there were over 60,000 inhabitants (today there are 14).
 It was covered with temples and monuments, most of which have been raided.
 Since 1872, the French School of Athens has been excavating the island.
 The island is fascinating because it has very few natural resources – no timber or arable land as it is too dry.
 What little water the island has is stored in cisterns and the dirty water is managed through a complex sewer system (that actually runs under the cities streets; you can see it through the cracks in the rocks).
 All the resources used by the inhabitants were shipped in, which was obviously a considerable amount considering the size of the population.
 Delos was also quite multicultural as the Romans eliminated taxes on the island.
 Everyone from the Naxos/Cycladic Culture (who were quite powerful before the Greek Athenians came to power; our guide was from Naxos and talked about it a lot) to the Egyptians set up shops and temples here.